Jullystian017/Jullystian017/README.md

 # 👋 Hi, I'm Jullystian

-**Junior Software Engineer** passionate about building interactive web apps and fun projects.
+**Junior Web Developer** passionate about building interactive web apps and fun projects.
 Always learning, always experimenting.

 ## 👨‍💻 About Me
-- Junior Software Engineer, still learning but passionate about coding
+- Junior Web Developer, still learning but passionate about coding
 - I love building web apps and small games for fun & practice
 - Always improving my skills in problem-solving, debugging, and efficient coding techniques
 - Open to collaborate on creative or beginner-friendly projects